Mathrys83/Adventure.Land/README.md

 ## Recap

-The code can run on it's own several days, if you tweak the values correctly.
+The code can run on it's own several days / weeks, if you tweak the values correctly.
 The merchant's inventory requires attention from time to time, because I don't want to auto-sell good items, so they keep piling up (intentionally).
-You can tweak that of course, the code is there.
+You can tweak that of course, all the code is there.

 Enjoy!